 No sleeping areas will be provided by YQA at checkpoints on the road system.
 Mushers will be allowed to sleep in their truck or set up their own tent at Two Rivers, Mile 101, and Central.
-No tents are allowed in Circle.
-Sleeping areas for mushers and mushers only will be designated at Eagle and Chicken.
 A musher has the option of sleeping outside by his or her own team and sled.
-Only these areas may be used.